epfl-lasa/pyGrasp/README.md

 - [ ] Have uniform functions to access different parameters from the list
 - [ ] Have a single function to access the object in its correct place
 - [ ] Assess to see if we need to have a threshold
+- [ ] Adaptive contact tolerance on the constraint

 #### TODO list